Cool-Cooler/CoolCloud/README.md

 We have implemented our system in AWS.

 HTTPS protocol was used for communication between the ESP and Lambda functions.
-In hindsight, MQTT may have been prefereable as this would have enabled easy use of the subscribe/publish feature, as well as take adantage of the efficiencies of MQTT over HTTPS for smaller, data-centric connections.
+In hindsight, MQTT may have been prefereable as this would have enabled two-way communication and easy use of the subscribe/publish feature, as well as take adantage of the efficiencies of MQTT over HTTPS for smaller, data-centric connections.